DRMacIver/shrinkray/README.md

 That being said this probably doesn't matter that much for the question of whether to use it.
 It's in the nature of test-case reduction that it doesn't matter all that much if it's bad, because it's still going to do a bunch of work that you didn't have to do by hand.
 Try it out, see if it works.
 If it doesn't, please tell me and I'll make it work better.

-If you find it useful, please [consider sponsoring my development of it](https://github.com/sponsors/DRMacIver).

 ## Installation

 Shrink Ray requires Python 3.12 or later, and can be installed using pip.